Visas

 목포과학대학교Mokpo Science UniversityJeonnam신재생에너지전기과Renewable energy and electrical

-If you are considering enrollment for the purpose of E-7-M, confirm directly with the college's admissions office that the designated department is still accepting international students under the pilot and what the current TOPIK 3 entry requirements look like.
+If you are considering enrollment for E-7-M, confirm directly with the college's admissions office that the designated department is still accepting international students under the pilot and what the current TOPIK 3 entry requirements look like.

 Benefits while you study: D-2 student perks